 Lynn Pasquerella has served as the president of the Association of American Colleges and Universities since July 2016.
 A philosopher whose career has combined teaching and scholarship with local and global engagement, she has continuously demonstrated a deep and abiding commitment to ensuring that all students have access to excellence in liberal education, regardless of their socioeconomic background.

 Pasquerella is a graduate of Quinebaug Valley Community College, Mount Holyoke College, and Brown University.
 She joined the faculty of the Department of Philosophy at the University of Rhode Island in 1985, rising rapidly through the ranks to the positions of vice provost for research, vice provost for academic affairs, and dean of the graduate school.
 In 2008, she was named provost of the University of Hartford.
 In 2010, she was appointed the eighteenth president of Mount Holyoke College.
 Pasquerella’s presidency of Mount Holyoke was marked by a robust strategic planning process; outreach to local, regional, and international constituencies; and a commitment to a vibrant campus community.

 Pasquerella has written extensively on medical ethics, metaphysics, public policy, and the philosophy of law.
 She is president of the Phi Beta Kappa Society, a member of the boards of the Lingnan Foundation and the National Humanities Alliance, and sits on the advisory board of the Newman’s Own Foundation.
 In addition, Pasquerella is host of Northeast Public Radio's The Academic Minute.
-She has received honorary doctorates from Elizabethtown College and Bishop’s University, the University of Hartford, the University of South Florida, and the University of Rhode Island.
+She has received honorary doctorates from Elizabethtown College, Bishop’s University, the University of Hartford, the University of South Florida, and the University of Rhode Island.